Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 Interestingly, some coffee grinders that excel at producing a consistent grind for espresso can struggle with coarse grounds.
 And I shouldn’t have to tell you that particle consistency is as important for methods like French press as it is for espresso.
 Otherwise, finely ground coffee can slip through the mesh filter and land in your cup.

 I don’t think I’m alone in having quite a crush on the Fellow Ode Brew Grinder.
 I mean, just look at how stylish and cool it is!
 That’s all very well, I hear you say, but is there any substance behind that style?
 Having tested the thing, my answer is resoundingly in the affirmative.
+This grinder is easily the best quiet burr coffee grinder.

 As with other Fellow products, an incredible amount of attention to detail has gone into the grinder’s design.
 Aside from the obviously intuitive grind adjustment dial on the front, there’s a magnetic attachment to hold the grounds bin in place.
 Heck, there’s even a grinds knocker to eliminate chaff and residual dust.